Legion raises $22 million to automate workforce scheduling

 Legion, a startup developing retail scheduling and analytics software, today raised $22 million.
 The fresh capital comes as the company’s business continues to accelerate during the pandemic, according to CEO Sanish Mondkar, a former SAP Ariba exec.
-Since April, Legion claims to have onboarded over 18,000 locations as companies continue to adopt the platform’s contact tracing and satisfaction survey features.
+Legion claims to have onboarded over 18,000 locations since April, as companies continue to adopt the platform’s contact tracing and satisfaction survey features.

-Scheduling is often a challenge for retailers even without a health crises.
+Scheduling is often a challenge for retailers even without a health crisis.
 And irregular shift work is associated with longer weekly hours, which can hurt morale.
 Studies show fewer than 11% of workers on “regular” work schedules report “often” experiencing work-family conflict, while as many as 26% of irregular or on-call shift employees report issues.

 Legion’s retail demand forecasting product automatically learns patterns and applies them to the future, taking into account things like local events, weather, seasonality, and customer-specific promotions.
 Leveraging a family of over 50 AI models and feature sets, Legion identifies lulls in labor needs and decreases staffing accordingly, according to Mondkar.